-If you plan on learning Japanese language, traveling to Japan, or even living there one day, it is important to be able to properly greet the people and introduce yourself.
+If you plan on learning the Japanese language, traveling to Japan, or even living there one day, it is crucial to be able to greet the people and introduce yourself properly.

-In this article, we will explore all the different greetings in Japanese, as well as their meanings and usage tips so you can give a good impression to the people you meet.
+In this article, we will explore all the different greetings in Japanese, their meanings, and usage tips so you can give an excellent impression to the people you meet.
 Let’s get started!

 Ohayō Gozaimasu: Good morning (おはようございます)

-This is the most common common greeting, it is used to say “good morning” in Japanese.
-You can use it with friends, family, co-workers, and strangers alike.
+This is the most common standard greeting used to say “good morning” in Japanese.
+You can use it with friends, family, co-workers, and strangers.
 Ohayō gozaimasu is typically used from sunrise until around noon time.

 Konnichiwa: Good afternoon (こんにちは)

-Konnichiwa is a very well known Japanese greeting, and this is the second most common Japanese way to say “hello” in Japanese language and literally means “this afternoon”.
-You probablt ever heard of it even if you don’t study Japanese.
+Konnichiwa is a very well-known Japanese greeting, and this is the second most common Japanese way to say “hello” in the Japanese language and literally means “this afternoon.”
+You have probably heard of it, even if you don’t study Japanese.
 Although it can be used with anyone and in any situation, it does sound more polite than casual.

 Konbanwa: Good evening (こんばんは)

-Konbanwa is used in the same way as konnichiwa, but it is used to say hello in the evening time.
-It’s a polite and formal way to say “good evening”.
+Konbanwa is used in the same way as konnichiwa, but it is used to say hello in the evening.
+It’s a polite and formal way to say “good evening.”
 It literally means “this evening” or “tonight” and can be used from sunset (around 6 pm) until bedtime.
-It is more commonly used when talking to people you don’t know very well or people you want to show respect to like a superior.
+It is more commonly used when talking to people you don’t know very well or people you want to show respect to, like a superior.

 Oyasuminasai: Good night (おやすみなさい)

-Oyasuminasai is the Japanese way of saying “good night” and is used when you are going to bed or when you are leaving someone’s house at night.
-It can be translated to “Rest well” or “Sleep tight”.
+Oyasuminasai is the Japanese way of saying “good night” and is used when you go to bed or leave someone’s house at night.
+It can be translated to “Rest well” or “Sleep tight.”

 Sayônara: Goodbye (さようなら)

 Sayônara is the most common way of saying “goodbye” in Japanese.
-It can be used in various situations, whether you are leaving someone’s house, ending a phone conversation, or saying farewell to a friend.
+It can be used in various situations, whether leaving someone’s house, ending a phone conversation, or saying farewell to a friend.

-When leaving your workplace, it is recommended to use “otsukare sama desu” to say goodbye to your colleagues instead of sayônara.
-It is a way of saying “Thank you for your hard work”.
-When you are leaving work a bit earlier than your colleagues, you could also say “saki ni shitsurei shimasu”, which approximately means “Sorry for leaving first”.
+When leaving your workplace, you should use “otsukare sama desu” to say goodbye to your colleagues instead of sayônara.
+It means saying, “Thank you for your hard work.”
+When you leave work a bit earlier than your colleagues, you could also say “saki ni shitsurei shimasu,” which approximately means “Sorry for leaving first.”

-You might also hear “jaa ne” which is a more casual way of saying goodbye.
-Similarly, “jaa mata” can be used as well and it means “see you later”.
+You might also hear “jaa ne” as a more casual way of saying goodbye.
+Similarly, “jaa mata” can also be used, meaning “see you later.”

 Ogenki desuka: How are you? (お元気ですか)

 Ogenki desuka is used to ask “how are you doing” in Japanese.
-It is a very versatile question that can be used by anyone.
-The answer to this question can simply be “genki desu”, which means “I’m fine”.
+It is a very versatile question that anyone can use.
+The answer to this question can be “genki desu,” which means “I’m fine.”

-It is an expression often used when you meet someone who you haven’t seen for a while.
-When talking to friends, you can drop the “desuka” ans ask “genki?” directly.
+It is often used when you meet someone you haven’t seen for a while.
+When talking to friends, you can drop the “desuka” and ask “genki?” directly.

 Otsukare sama desu: Thank you for your hard work (お疲れ様です)

-Otsukare sama desu is a phrase that is used to show appreciation towards someone who has worked hard.
-It is commonly used amongst co-workers at the end of the day, but can also be used with friends and family members.
+Otsukare sama desu is a phrase used to show appreciation towards someone who has worked hard.
+It is commonly used amongst co-workers at the end of the day but can also be used with friends and family members.

-When used with people you are close to, you can just say “otsukare”.
-For example, a father could say to his child who just finished passing a big exam “otsukare”.
+When used with people you are close to, you can just say “otsukare.”
+For example, a father could say to his child who just finished passing an extensive exam, “otsukare.”
 It is a way of recognizing his child’s effort.

 Hajimemashite: Nice to meet you (はじめまして)

-Hajimemashite is the phrase you use when you are meeting someone for the first time.
+Hajimemashite is the phrase you use when meeting someone for the first time.
 It can be used in both formal and informal situations.

 For example, if you want to introduce yourself to someone new, you can say: “Hajimemashite, …desu.
 Dozo yoroshiku onegaishimasu.”.
 It means something like “Hello, I am …, it is nice to meet you”.